- What is Journey Into Manhood?

 - Two nights stay at the camp or retreat center

-- Six meals (dinner Friday through lunch Sunday)
+- Six meals (typically dinner Friday through lunch Sunday)

-- Journal and take-home booklet containing key teachings and reminders.
+- Pre-printed journal and take-home booklet containing key teachings and reminders

 What is your refund policy?

-If you cancel 15 days OR MORE before the Journey Into Manhood weekend: Your deposit and all registration fees are fully refundable.
+If you cancel 30 days or more before the Journey Into Manhood weekend: Your deposit and all registration fees are fully refundable.
 If we have already sent you a letter of instructions identifying the location of the event, etc., then we will issue the refund AFTER the conclusion of the event (usually by reversing the charge on your credit or debit card).

-If you cancel MORE THAN 7 days but FEWER THAN 15 days before Journey Into Manhood: Your $250 deposit is NOT refundable; however, we will refund you any amount you have paid above $250, and we will apply your $250 deposit toward a future Journey Into Manhood weekend of your choice.
+If you cancel MORE THAN 10 days but FEWER THAN 30 days before Journey Into Manhood: Your $250 deposit is NOT refundable; however, we will refund you any amount you have paid above $250.

-If you cancel 7 days OR FEWER before the Journey Into Manhood weekend: Your deposit and registration fees are NOT refundable, but we will roll over the full amount you have paid to a future Journey Into Manhood weekend of your choice.
+If you cancel 10 days OR FEWER before the Journey Into Manhood weekend: Your deposit and registration fees are NOT refundable.

 No other refunds apply, except on an exception basis approved by the executive director, Rich Wyler.